eMahtab/search-2D-matrix/README.md

 ## Approach :
-There are lot of hints in this question, and its clearly telling us to use binary search as the elements in the 2D matrix are sorted. e.g. element at matrix[3][4] is guaranteed to be greater than or equal to element at matrix[3][3], since elements in each row is sorted in ascending order.
+There are lot of hints in this question, and its clearly telling us to use binary search as the elements in the 2D matrix are sorted. e.g. element at matrix[3][4] is guaranteed to be greater than or equal to element at matrix[3][3], since elements in each row are sorted in ascending order.

 ## Implementation :